JosephMossman/ELK_Stack_Project/README.md

 # ELK_Stack_Project

-In this project I set up a cloud monitoring system by configuring an ELK stack server.
+In this project, I set up a cloud monitoring system by configuring an ELK stack server.

 ## Automated ELK Stack Deployment